Kristina Wagner

-Kristina Wagner (born Kristina Kay Crump; October 30, 1962) is an American actress.
-She is sometimes credited by the name Kristina Malandro.
+Kristina Wagner, formerly known as Kristina Malandro, is an American actress.
 She is best known for her role as Felicia Jones on the ABC soap opera General Hospital.
 She also briefly had a small role on the ABC series Hotel in the late 1980s.

 Career

-On September 7, 1984, Kristina Wagner got her big break when she was cast as Felicia Cummings on General Hospital as the spirited Aztec princess.
-She became half of the 80's super couple Frisco and Felicia, whose on-screen chemistry was real and undeniable.
-She appeared in the role on a contract basis until 2003.
-After a brief departure, she returned to the series in a recurring capacity in 2004.
-In May 2005, however, Wagner asked ABC to place her back on contract status for an important storyline involving her character.
-After ABC refused, Wagner walked, and she was replaced briefly by former Another World actress Sandra Ferguson.
-Upon Ferguson's departure in 2005, the character was absent from the show until late 2007, when Wagner again returned for a month-long stint.
+On September 7, 1984, Kristina Malandro got her big break when she was cast as Felicia Cummings on General Hospital as the spirited Aztec princess.

-In 2012, it was announced that Wagner would once again reprise the role of Felicia, with a first airing on April 27 that year.
+In 2012, it was announced that Wagner would reprise the role of Felicia, with a first airing on April 27 that year.

 In 2013, it was announced that Wagner was releasing a documentary, Children of Internment, which she produced and directed with her brother, Joe Crump.
 The documentary concerns the events surrounding the American internment of German-Americans during World War II.
 The documentary won Best Documentary at the Santa Fe Film Festival.

 Wagner appeared as Nora Avery alongside her ex-husband, actor Jack Wagner, on the Hallmark Channel's When Calls the Heart.

 At age 54, Wagner posed in a bikini for the first time ever for the cover of First for Women.

 In 2019, Wagner celebrated her 35-year journey with General Hospital, recounting how the journey affected both her professional and personal life.

 In late 2021, Wagner was placed back under contract at General Hospital after 18 years downgraded to recurring.